AucklandHCI/ALM-deprecated/README.md

 This is only necessary if you would like to use the external lp_solve solver, as opposed to one of the built-in solvers.
 AIM is using lp_solve_5.5.2.0.
 There are actually three libraries related to lpsolver which are used by ALM:

-	- lpsolve55j.jar  : same for 32 and 64 bit (AIM source and library already contain this in the folder libs) The following two libraries are platform dependent so proper versions of them for the target platform should be copied to the standard library directory.
-On Windows, a typical place would be \WINDOWS or \WINDOWS\SYSTEM32.
-On Linux, a typical place would be the directory /usr/local/lib.
-For more information, refer to http://web.mit.edu/lpsolve_v5520/doc/Java/README.html.
+	- lpsolve55j.jar: same for 32 and 64 bit (AIM source and library already contain this in the folder libs)
 	- lpsolve55j.dll which can be downloaded from http://hivelocity.dl.sourceforge.net/project/lpsolve/lpsolve/5.5.2.0/lp_solve_5.5.2.0_java.zip.
 	- lpsolve55.dll  which can be downloaded from http://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/lp_solve_5.5.2.0_dev_<your-platform>.zip

 6. Run PDStore examples:
 Everything should be ready to go now.
 Test it by running the examples.
 In the project tree, find the files in package alm.examples and right-click -> Run.